bob123456678/TrainControl/Readme.md

 * v1.6.0 [10/2/22] (Beta)
     - Tested basic functionality with CS3
-    - Added ability to load layout files from the local filesystem (see further details " Layouts with the CS3" above)
+    - Added ability to load layout files from the local filesystem (see further details under "Layouts with the CS3" above)
     - Added option to delete locomotives from the loc control UI

 * v1.5.11 [09/17/22]